vega/vega-lite/site/docs/mark/boxplot.md

 <div class="vl-example" data-name="boxplot_1D_vertical"></div>

 {:#2d}

+__2D box plot__ shows the distribution of a continuous field, broken down by categories.

 For 2D box plots with one continuous field and one discrete field, the box plot will be horizontal if the continuous field is on the x axis.